Author: Nicola Yoon

 Carl Sagan said that if you want to make an apple pie from scratch, you must first invent the universe.

 Natasha is a girl who believes in science and facts.
 Not fate, not destiny, not dreams that will never come true.
 So even when she meets a cute boy on a crowded New York City street and there’s something between them, the last thing she expects is to fall in love with him.
-Her family is twelve hours away from being deported to Jamaica, and love is not on her list of priorities.
+Her family is twelve hours away from being deported to Jamaica.
+Love is not on her list of priorities.

-Daniel has always been a good son, a good student, resigned to a life shaped by his parents’ high expectations.
+Daniel has always been a good son, a good student, and subject to his parents’ high expectations.
 He dreams of being a poet in secret, and he definitely believes in true love, but he’s stuck on a one-way train to pre-med and he isn’t sure if he’s brave enough to pull the brakes.
-When he meets Natasha, all that falls away.
-Something about Natasha makes him think that fate has something much more extraordinary in store – for both of them.
+But something about Natasha makes him think that fate has something much more extraordinary in store – for both of them.

 Of course, the twelve-hour romance at the core of the book is going to raise a few eyebrows.
 Unlikely as it seems under such conditions, Natasha and Daniel have a talkative, engaging dynamic – and they have a lot of chemistry.
 They are, however, very different people; theirs is an tale of contrast, coincidences, choices, mishaps and ultimatums thrown in with perhaps just a little bit of fate.

 Unfortunately, the conflict between her scientific pessimism and his melodramatic declarations of love can seem overdone.
-There’s no subtlety, no delicate grace.
-Daniel is too willing to declare he’s just met the love of his life (who says I love you on day one?!), yet the book barely questions the idea that the stridently cynical Natasha would agree to spend hours she’s already said are her last chance to stall her deportation with a boy she’s only just met.
+There’s no subtlety.
+Daniel is too willing to declare he’s just met the love of his life (who says I love you on day one?!), yet the book barely questions the idea that the cynical Natasha would agree to spend hours she’s already said are her last chance to stall her deportation with a boy she’s just met.

-It’s a fast read but the pacing is erratic, with chapter-sized explorations of side characters and concepts which, while sometimes adding backstory, generally do little more than disrupt the narrative.
+It’s a fast read but the pacing is erratic, with chapter-sized explorations of side characters and concepts which, while sometimes adding backstory, do little more than disrupt the narrative.
 It’s often hard to like many of the characters and if you’re looking for healthy family dynamics in teen fiction you won’t find them here.
-The book is heavily reliant on that particular style of American YA which involves breaking paragraphs on every second line, and regularly gives up on multi-sensory description altogether.
-Even worse, the book’s persistent penchant for tell over show is hugely grating.
+The book is heavily reliant on that particularly choppy style of American YA and regularly gives up on multi-sensory description altogether.
+A penchant for tell over show is hugely grating.
 It’s a pity, too, as it’s in rare moments where Yoon allows the prose to breathe that it shines.